Install and configure the Master Plugin¶

 Some environments may need the master to be offline for long periods of time and will need the master to run any jobs that were queued after it comes back online.
 If this applies to your environment, set the age limit to

 OPTIONAL: This step is necessary for manual installations only.
-To verify you can connect to SSL before connecting the Salt Master plugin, edit the generated
+To verify you can connect to SSL before connecting the Master Plugin, edit the generated

 raas.conffile to update the following values.
-If you do not update these values, the Salt Master plugin uses the default generated certificate.
+If you do not update these values, the Master Plugin uses the default generated certificate.

 The path to a CA file.